vonmillhausen/sf2000/README.md

 ---

 ## Resources
 The Resources folder on the microSD card contains all of the resources used by the device's firmware to construct the user interface at runtime.
-The following tables list the files from various firmware versions (the numbered columns, in approximate `mm.dd` format) and what they are used for, grouped by broad categories.
+The following tables list the files from various firmware versions (the numbered columns, in approximate `mm.dd` format for firmwares we don't have official version numbers for, and regular version numbers for the rest) and what they are used for, grouped by broad categories.
 Resolution and format given are for the latest firmware version only; details may be different for older firmwares.
 The icons in the firmware columns have the following meanings:

 - ✨: file is new to this firmware version
 - ✅: file is unchanged this firmware version